lexnederbragt/teaching-portfolio/pub/mappe.md

 [@guzdial2015LearnerCentered].
 Reducing cognitive load for students then becomes an important goal.
-I have always felt students can not learn programming from looking at a slide presentation of programming concepts, and then asking them to start programming themselves.I have experienced this approach myself at some time and it did not work for me, nor did it seem a useful approach.
+I have always felt students can not learn programming from looking at a slide presentation of programming concepts, and then asking them to start programming themselves.
+I have experienced this approach myself at some time and it did not work for me, nor did it seem a useful approach.
 One reason for this is that this approach would result in a large cognitive load: students would be